Analysis

 Rocío Guijarro is the most visible figure of institutional Venezuelan liberalism.
 Official sources place her as general manager of Cedice Libertad and, regionally, as a figure linked to RELIAL.

 Her relevance lies in articulating a liberalism that is not limited to the market in a narrow sense.
 Her public voice connects free markets, private property, individual liberties, citizenship and the rule of law.
+That crossing of economy, civil society and institutional life makes her central within this map.

 3) Víctor Maldonado